 With the advent of the internet, it became important to be able to format files and sites for web page use.

 Though I'm sure I'll never be a programmer, I gained understanding of html, and building sites with programs such as Dreamweaver and Muse.
 Optimizing files layouts for websites and for print.

 I found myself learning the nooks and crannies of all the great things Photoshop, layout and 3D programs have to offer as applied to providing quality work for Golf Courses.

 I delved into the world of yardages and their importance to golf, not to mention the tagging of a sprinkler head or two on Greg Norman's Medalist, a beautiful course in Hobe Sound, Florida.
 This was my version of the world of golf.

 These days it's always my pleasure to fly my DJI quadcopter over the golf courses I'm currently working on to collect reference.
 These latest hobby drones provide the greatest reference and best angle of each hole possible.

 Keeping up on the essential software (primarily from Adobe and Maxon).
 Watching and studying a lot of online video training is right up there as well in my priority list.
 Thanks to Lynda.com, it just rocks!

 DR Design & Associates will provide the communication and customer service needed to complete your job!

-I look forward to speaking with you and give you all I can to give you the focus needed on your next design project.
+I look forward to speaking with you and provide all I can to give you the focus needed on your next design project.

-Please fill in the form below to get on the list and for consultation of your golf project.
+Please fill in the form below for one on one consultation of your current project.